 This part of the standard recommends that the APIs of the application fulfill the following requirements:

-● The APIs have adequate authorization, essential session management parameters, and authentication to access all the web services.
+● The APIs have an adequate authorization, essential session management parameters, and authentication to access all the web services.

 ● The various application APIs like the cloud and serverless APIs have all the essential security controls.